 - Parents and older children often get ill when their child has a Rotavirus infection.
 If they get infected, the illness is usually less severe, as they have some protection from having had the infection before.

-- Even if the illness is not so severe as for very young children, they may have to stay home from school or work, both because they are unwell and because they can pass the infection to others.
+- Even if the illness is not so severe as for very young children, they should stay home from school or work, both because they are unwell and because they can pass the infection to others.

-- Rotavirus infections tend to be more common in late autumn and early winter.
+- Rotavirus infections tend to be more common in late autumn and early winter in temperate areas.

 - They are easily spread in places where children who are not toilet trained are gathered together, eg childcare centres, hospitals.
 Many young children who are admitted to hospital for other reasons (such as asthma) catch Rotavirus in hospitals.